 Taking your personal injury claim to trial offers some significant advantages over settling out of court, including:

-- Holding the at-fault party publicly accountable – Settlements tend to be confidential affairs, meaning that the public will never learn how much you were awarded in your claim.
+- Holding the at-fault party publicly accountable – Settlements tend to be confidential affairs.
+This means the public will never learn how much you were awarded in your claim.
 Furthermore, in a settlement, the defendant never has to admit fault.
-Going to trial makes the process into a public proceeding, so you can hold the defendant accountable for your injuries.
-This may act as a deterrent for similar behavior in the future, so you may be saving other potential victims from the kind of pain and suffering you have experienced.
+Going to trial makes the process public.
+That enables you can hold the defendant accountable for your injuries.
+This may act as a deterrent for similar behavior in the future.
+So you may save other potential victims from the pain and suffering you have experienced.

 - Winning a potentially larger monetary award – When you take your claim before a jury of your peers, they might award you a much larger amount of compensation than you may have received in a settlement.

-- Gaining meaningful closure for your ordeal – Going through the process of recounting the circumstances of your injury and fighting for the compensation you truly deserve can give you a sense of closure that you may not be able to receive in a settlement.
+- Gaining meaningful closure for your ordeal – Recounting the circumstances of your injury and fighting for the compensation you truly deserve can give you a sense of closure that you may not be able to receive in a settlement.
 This may make it easier for you to move on mentally and emotionally.

 Cons of Going to Trial